RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 Field: `_AbilityLimitedGroupIdN`.
 For example, `_AbilityLimitedGroupId1` for the 1st variant.

 > This is used for limiting the value.
-More information of the group ID can be found in `AbilityLimitedGroup.json`.
+Data correspondence of the ID can be found in `AbilityLimitedGroup.json`.

+This is **only used** when up variant up value is given, for limiting the max value.

 ### Variant Target Action